evgenyneu/evgenii.com/app/blog/_posts/2014-06-01-google-panda-4-0-update-be-unique-and-valuable.md

 ---
 layout: blog_post
-title: "Lessons from Panda 4.0: be unique and valuable"
+title: "Lesson from Panda 4.0: be unique and valuable"
 meta_description: "My thoughts on Google Panda 4.0 update and what I learned"
 tags: online-marketing
 ---